The safety of our campers, staff, and volunteers is the highest priority for Girl Scouts of Middle Tennessee.

 Large group activities where the entire population of camp is gathered in one place and intermingled will look different this summer.
 Traditional large group activities will be modified so that each pod can participate at the same time while socially distanced.
 For example, a campfire will have designated spots for each pod to sit which will be more than six feet away from any other pod.
 In addition, pods will focus on smaller activities within their own groups that they choose or design.

-Campers and staff will be required to wear masks when interacting with anyone who is not part of their pod and when indoors, with the exception of if they are in their own living space, are showering, or eating.
-Every effort will be made to keep these occurrences to a minimum.
-We suggest campers bring at least one mask per day, and bags to store used and clean masks.
+Campers and staff are required to wear masks.
+They will be asked to wear masks when interacting with anyone who is not part of their pod, when in close contact with others, and when indoors for any reason (with the exception of if they are in their own living space, are showering, or eating).
+Day campers will be required to wear masks within their pods in any situation where distance requirements cannot be met.
+We suggest campers bring at least two masks per day, and bags to store used and clean masks.
+Face shields are not a substitute for masks.

 - Check-In and Check-Out